mike-ward/waywards/_posts/2017-06-03-on-board-water-softener.md

 is typical for many brands of water softeners.

 Water softeners can be hooked up to an outside water source using the supplied hose.
-I decided to install my softener *on-board* as a matter of convenience.
+I decided to install my softener *onboard* as a matter of convenience.
 It's one less item to have to dig out of storage and setup and I don't risk forgetting it or having it stolen.